loganminhdang/singlecellvariantanalysis/README.md

 Example:

-This example quantifies three different alleles (Wild-Type, a deletion of Exon 4, and a deletion of Exons 2+3).
+This example quantifies three different alleles (Wild-Type, a deletion of Exon 4, and a deletion of Exons 2+3 for the Srsf3 locus).

 ```bash